spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ```
 ### Spatio-temporal models of interference and brain signal
-if you still have remaining inteference in your data
+if you still have remaining interference in your data

 ```matlab
 S=[];